CSCfi/fairdata-metax/docs/source/datasets.rst

 Every dataset belongs in a Data Catalog.
 Data catalogs house datasets with different origins (harvested vs. Fairdata user provided datasets), slightly different schemas (IDA and ATT catalogs for example), and datasets in some catalogs are automatically versioned.
 While reading datasets from all catalogs is possibly by anybody (save for some data which might be considered as sensitive, such as personal information), writing to catalogs is restricted to either known services, and some also to end users.

-Data catalogs can be browser by using the API ``/rest/datacatalogs``.
+Data catalogs can be browsed by using the API ``/rest/datacatalogs``.
+The data catalog data model visualization can be found here https://tietomallit.suomi.fi/model/mdc.

 The official Fairdata data catalogs with end user write access are: